dev-team-tools/dev-team-tools-docs/content/docs/getting-started/_index.md

 6. Copy the link and give it to the person you'd like to add

 ![Invite a user to your company](/invite-url-screenshot.png)

+## Joining a company
+Currently, you can only join a company via a generated link.
+Someone within the company will need to generate a link (see above), and share it with you.
+Following the link will add you to their company.
+Plewase be aware that you can only be attached to one company at a time.